 Graphic Elements

-Graphic elements are used to call attention to small pieces of information, such as a stat, infographic, profile name or CTA.
+Our graphic elements are used to call attention to small pieces of information, such as a stat, infographic, profile name or CTA.
 They can also add visual interest to a design.
 But their usage should be limited to one to two elements at a time (such as on a brochure spread).
-Review the examples provided and then proceed with downloading the graphic elements files.

 Iconography

 Our icon style represents the core St. Edward's brand.
 No other icon style should be used.
-Review the examples and guidelines below first and then proceed with downloading icon sets.
-After downloading the files, review the PDF guidelines before using the files.
-If you have questions or are in need of additional icons, please reach out to brand@stedwards.edu.
+Review the examples and guidelines carefully before using the files.
+If you have questions or are in need of additional icons, please reach out to us.

 Icons filled (full-color)